lonekorean/wordpress-export-to-markdown/README.md

   - Log into your WordPress admin site and go to Tools &gt; Export &gt; Download Export File
   - Save the file as `export.xml` inside this package's directory

-Now open your terminal to this package's directory and run `node index.js`.
+Now open your terminal to this package's directory.
+Run `npm install`.
+Then run `node index.js`.

 This will use default options to create an `/output` folder filled with your posts and images.